What is Continuity Camera? How to use your iPhone as a webcam for Mac

 The newest Continuity feature – Apple’s umbrella term for interoperability features across its range of devices – was announced at WWDC 2022 and will help Mac users make use of their best camera at their disposal, wirelessly over Wi-Fi and Bluetooth.

-The coolest part of the feature is the ability for it to work automatically Apple says the Mac will automatically recognise the presence of the iPhone, without the user having to manually select it.
-It’ll also utilise multiple iPhone cameras, showing your face and an aerial view of your desk thanks to the Ultra-Wide camera.
+The coolest part of the feature is the ability for it to work automatically.
+Apple says the Mac will recognise the presence of the iPhone, without the user having to manually select it from camera options.
+Continuity Camera will also utilise multiple iPhone cameras, showing your face and an aerial view of your desk thanks to the Ultra-Wide camera.

 Apple is also planning to sell a Belkin holster for the iPhone to physically position it above the display of the Mac.
 We assume it’ll need some heft to avoid making devices like the MacBook Air top heavy.